amsac/amsac/README.md

-- 🔭 I’m currently learning Data Structures and Algorithms
+- 🔭 I’m currently working on MERN stack, Docker, K8s & Azure
 - 🚀 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Get deep into DSA, web development, start out competitive programming, contribute to Open Source projects and survive this pandemic!
-- ⚡Facts about me: I listen to alternative and progressive rock; I binge-watch anime and movies, series, and sometimes even read comics!
+- ⚡Facts about me: I listen to sufi and karnatik music; I binge-watch anime and movies, series, and sometimes even read comics!

 ---